Veer: Collegiate level

 Because more media attention exists on the collegiate level, the collegiate teams who have run the Veer and its variants are far better known.
-Beyond the Texas teams of the late 1960s and early 1970s, the most famous and well covered officially "Veer" team was the Houston squad led by Bill Yeoman.
-Yeoman's teams racked up thousands of yards on the ground, and won four conference championships and 11 bowl games.
+Beyond the Texas teams of the late 1960s and early 1970s, the most famous and well-covered officially "Veer" team was the Houston squad led by Bill Yeoman.
+Yeoman's teams racked up thousands of yards on the ground and won four conference championships and 11 bowl games.
 His teams finished in the top 10 four times.
-Other famous Veer teams include University of Nebraska, who won several national titles in their Power-I offense, the United States Air Force Academy, United States Naval Academy and NC State under Lou Holtz.
+Other famous Veer teams include University of Nebraska–Lincoln, who won several national titles in their Power-I offense, the United States Air Force Academy, United States Naval Academy, and NC State under Lou Holtz.
 The above-mentioned teams now run the official definition of a veer offense – that is, under center.
 Currently, the most successful team that runs the veer as their base offense is the United States Naval Academy, which runs the veer exclusively from the flexbone formation under Ken Niumatalolo, former assistant to Paul Johnson.
 Paul Johnson's version of the Veer has been quite successful, putting together substantial yardage totals against nearly every team encountering this offense.
 Critics of the offense often point out that bowl opponents have a 4-week time frame or longer to prepare for the offense, and this is a key factor in slowing it down.